enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 **Developer Tools**

-The code is hosted in AWS CodeCommit.
+The frontend code (ReactJS) is hosted in AWS CodeCommit.
 AWS CodePipeline builds the web application using AWS CodeBuild.
-After successfully building, CodeBuild copies the build artifacts into a S3 bucket where the web application assets are maintained (like book cover photos, web graphics, etc.).
+After successfully building, CodeBuild copies the build artifacts into a S3 bucket where the web application assets are maintained.
 Along with uploading to Amazon S3, CodeBuild invalidates the cache so users always see the latest experience when accessing the storefront through the Amazon CloudFront distribution.
 AWS CodeCommit, AWS CodePipeline, and AWS CodeBuild are used in the deployment and update processes only, not while the application is in a steady-state of use.

 <!-- ![Developer Tools Diagram](assets/readmeImages/DeveloperTools.png) -->